Japanese-style garden where seasonal landscapes and historical buildings perfectly match.

 In 175 thousand square meters, there are seventeen historically significant constructions relocated here from Kyoto and Kamakura.

-The landscape perfectly matches every of four seasons.
+The landscape perfectly represents every of four seasons.

 Well-informed volunteers are always here, they can tell about the history of buildings as well as advise places to see.

-Check at the reception about English speaking volunteers, as their number did increase recently, but you cannot book beforehand, though.
+Check at the reception for English speaking volunteers, as their number has increased recently, but you cannot book beforehand, though.

-Secluded Front gate is so calm and peaceful that you never tell it is in the center of Yokohama city.
+The front gate is so calm and peaceful that is so unusual for the busy downtown of Yokohama city.

-Outer garden, that we step into first, was opened for public in 1906.
+Outer garden, that we step into first, was opened to public in 1906.
 You can spend the whole day enjoying the landscape of the park with its uphills and downhills.

 The inner garden introduces the Hara family’s private garden.
-Please enjoy the area itself with the Rinshunkaku, the private residence of Hara family, in the center, and with its various landscapes.
+Please enjoy the area itself with the Rinshunkaku, the private residence of Hara family, in the center, and its beautiful landscape.

-Best time to see autumn leaves is mid-November to mid-December.
-It looks beautiful with red leaves, of course, but the way how fallen red leaves cover the ground and river also worth seeing.
+Best time to enjoy autumn leaves viewing is from mid-November to mid-December.
+The scenery is beautiful and the way how fallen red leaves cover the ground and river is also worth seeing.

 In the lobby of the Sankei Memorial that is just near the entrance you will find a tea space and will be served an authentic tea-ceremony.

-The master will also give a proper explanation about tea-making, so try it if you are interested.
+The master of tea ceremony will also give a proper explanation about tea-making, so try it if you are interested.

 The former Yanohara House, a historical building, was brought here from Shirakawa-go (Gifu Prefecture), an area listed among the World Heritage sites.